 Hackathons are events where people come together to collaboratively build and launch technology based solutions aimed at solving a particular problem.
-They usually work in small groups over a couple of days.
+Participants usually work in small groups over a couple of days.
 The goal is to come up with a prototype or proposal at the end of the hackathon to present in front of a panel of judges.
-Hackathons are a great way to solve problems than just to talk about them.
+Hackathons are a great way to develop solutions that solve problems, rather than just talk about them.

 Here's some other explanations, some fun, some serious:

 - (Spanish) Legaltechies: "El fenómeno de los legal hackathon se hace mundial"

 - Thomson Reuters: "9 Tips to Get the Most out of your First Legal Hackathon"

 The Global Legal Hackathon is about finding solutions for the legal industry.
 Teams will compete against one another, where ultimately there will be a winner.
 Please see the rules section.

 Even though this is a competition, we want all attendees to have a great experience and create amazing solutions in the legal industry.
 Remember:

 - Be welcoming to newcomers to the community.

 - Provide an opportunity for participants to learn something new.